katowulf/gvcassist/app/README.md

         modal until closed
         close option
         noise when expires or all ack
+    create a todo list
+        has a title
+        anyone can add todos
+        assignable as AIs
+        emailed after closing meeting
     conduct a poll
         textarea, each line is a question
         allow user write-ins